Skip to main content

 • Identify challenges and enablers for implementation of the program.

-• Provide data to inform recommendations for stepped scaling up.
+• Provide research insights to inform recommendations for stepped scaling up.

 1. The evaluation of the intensive ECEC program for Aboriginal and Torres Strait Islander children, being codeveloped with Cullunghutti Child and Family Services, SNAICC – National Voice for our Children and Social Ventures Australia, aims to: